Bhanue9966/Loan_Approval_Prediction/README.md

 ### Step 2: Execute the Training Pipeline

-This command executes the modular scripts, performs resampling and training, and saves the final assets (`random_forest_model.joblib`, etc.) required by the web app.
+This command executes the modular scripts, performs resampling and training, and saves the final assets (`random_forest_model.joblib`, etc.).

 ```bash
 python main.py